The Social Security Choice Many Boomers Get Wrong. And Can’t Undo

 © Andrea Piacquadio from Pexels and JJ Gouin from Getty Images

-Baby Boomers are making a big mistake when it comes to Social Security.
-Unfortunately, it is a mistake that could cost them for the rest of their lives, and it is an error that’s very difficult and often impossible to undo.
+Baby Boomers are making a costly mistake when it comes to Social Security, and it is one that could follow them for the rest of their lives.
+The error is both surprisingly common and nearly impossible to undo once it has been set in motion.

-Here’s the Social Security choice that far too many Boomers are making that could end up coming back to haunt them.
+Here is the Social Security choice that far too many Boomers are making, and why it could come back to haunt them in ways they never anticipated.

-While you become eligible to start checks at 62, an early claim before your full retirement age will result in a reduction in your standard benefit.
-Furthermore, any claim before age 70 will result in retirees collecting less than the maximum income available to them since Social Security benefits keep increasing until age 70.
+While you become eligible to start checks at 62, an early claim before your full retirement age triggers a permanent reduction in your monthly benefit.
+Any claim before age 70 also leaves money on the table, because delayed retirement credits keep building until that birthday.

-To put this in perspective, the maximum possible monthly benefit cap for an early claim at age 62 is $2,969, compared to $4,152 at Full Retirement Age (FRA), and $5,181 if you delay until age 70.
-This creates a massive $2,212 monthly difference between filing at the earliest versus the latest possible age.
+To put this in concrete terms, the 2026 maximum possible monthly benefit for an early claim at age 62 is $2,969, compared to $4,152 at Full Retirement Age (FRA) and $5,181 for those who delay until age 70, according to the Social Security Administration.
+That creates a gap of $2,212 per month between filing at the earliest versus the latest possible age.
+A 2022 study from the National Bureau of Economic Research found that more than 90% of workers between ages 45 and 62 would maximize their lifetime Social Security income by waiting until 70.
+The same study found that filing optimally rather than early can translate into a median lifetime income gain exceeding $182,000 for many households.

-The baseline figures underscore this reality.
-The 2.8% Cost-of-Living Adjustment (COLA) raised the average retired worker’s benefit to $2,071, but this bump was simultaneously offset by a steep 9.7% jump in Medicare Part B premiums to $202.90 per month.
-Because Medicare premiums are usually deducted directly from Social Security checks, starting with a permanently lower baseline benefit at age 62 means rising healthcare costs will consume an even larger percentage of your net monthly income.
+The numbers look even starker when Medicare is factored in.
+The 2.8% Cost-of-Living Adjustment (COLA) raised the average retired worker’s benefit to $2,071 per month in 2026, but that bump was simultaneously offset by a nearly 10% jump in Medicare Part B premiums, which rose to $202.90 per month from $185.00 in 2025.
+Because Medicare premiums are typically deducted directly from Social Security checks, starting with a permanently lower baseline benefit at 62 means rising healthcare costs consume an ever-larger share of net monthly income each year.

 Fake Social security card on prop US currency and treasury department checks